mimishammenakath/Orthogonal-Linear-Array-Product-Beamforming/README.md

 Please follow the below instructions to run the code.

-1. Download the scripts and 'functions' folder from the repository.
+1. Download the 'SourceCode' and 'functions' folders from the repository.

 2. Use 'TestData' in the folder as input data.
 To create more data, use the codes 'PointSource_Simulation', 'L_shape_Simulation' and 'Square_Shape_Simulation'.
 The data will be provided upon request.